SIRSIIT/fast-handover/handover_robot/README.md

 ## Prerequisites

-Before starting, ensure the following dependencies are installed:
+Before starting, ensure the following dependencies are installed.
+Alternatively, you can use the provided [Docker container](#docker-container) to set up the environment with all dependencies pre-installed, making the process easier and ensuring a plug-and-play solution.

 - **MoveIt**: Follow the [Getting Started Guide](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html) to install MoveIt.